Diabetes - eye care

 .
 Ask your doctor about having a home assessment done.
 For people with diabetes, the combination of poor vision and nerve problems in the legs and feet can affect balance.
 This increases the chance of falling.

-If you cannot read the labels on your medicines easily, the following tips might help:
+If you cannot read the labels on your medicines easily: